Andrew Wiles Building

 University of Oxford

 Organizers: Christopher Skinner (Princeton) and Wei Zhang (MIT)

 In the early 2000s, Gan, Gross, and Prasad formulated a series of conjectures connecting the representation theory of classical groups, periods of automorphic forms, algebraic cycles on Shimura varieties, and special values of L-functions.
 There has been a lot of progress since on their conjectures and the arithmetic applications.
 This workshop will explore recent developments as well as possible future directions in the subject.

-Invited speakers: Raphaël Beuzart-Plessis (Marseille), Charlotte Chan (Princeton), Pierre-Henri Chaudouard (Paris 7), Henri Darmon (McGill), Benedict Gross (UCSD), Dimitar Ketchev (EPFL), Rahul Krishna (Northwestern), Chao Li (Columbia), Philippe Michel (EPFL), Dipendra Prasad (TIFR), Kartik Prasanna (Michigan), Michael Rapoport (Bonn), Brian Smithling (Johns Hopkins), Yichao Tian (Strasbourg), Akshay Venkatesh (IAS), Shouwu Zhang (Princeton)
+Speakers: Raphaël Beuzart-Plessis (Marseille), Pierre-Henri Chaudouard (Paris 7), Dimitar Jetchev (EPFL), Rahul Krishna (Northwestern), Chao Li (Columbia), Philippe Michel (EPFL), Andreas Mihatsch (MIT), Dipendra Prasad (TIFR), Kartik Prasanna (Michigan), Michael Rapoport (Bonn), Brian Smithling (Johns Hopkins), Yichao Tian (Strasbourg), Eric Urban (Columbia), Jingwei Xiao (MIT), Hang Xue (Arizona), Shouwu Zhang (Princeton)

 Participation in the workshop is by invitation, but a limited number of additional places is available.
 To register for the Clay Research Conference or to register interest in a workshop, email Naomi Kraker.
 Students please also provide a letter of reference from your supervisor.